MicrosoftDocs/win32-pr.pt-br/desktop-src/WinAuto/appearstonotsupporttabbing.md

 ## <a name="text"></a>Texto

-O aplicativo parece não oferecer suporte à tabulação.
+O aplicativo parece não dar suporte à tabulação.

 ## <a name="type"></a>Tipo